 The Biosecurity Order 1998 (National American Foulbrood Pest Management Plan) is scheduled to expire on 1 April 2023.
 We are consulting beekeepers and will use your ideas to form a proposal for the next 10 years of AFB PMP.

-Have your say on the future of the AFB PMP
+Thanks for having your say in Round 2 of the AFB PMP Consultation

-This booklet summaries your submissions and the recommended changes to the AFB PMP.
-From your survey responses, beekeepers’ top priorities for the AFB PMP and its implementation are:
+A booklet was prepared to summarise your submissions as well as the recommended changes to the AFB PMP.
+From your survey responses, beekeepers’ top priorities for the AFB PMP and its implementation were:

 - Training, education and support